 Brazil's CSN posts 76% profit drop in Q1

-SAO PAULO, May 4 (Reuters) - Brazilian steelmaker Companhia Siderurgica Nacional (CSN) CSNA3.SA posted on Wednesday a first quarter net income of 1.364 billion reais, down 76% amid lower domestic and international steel prices.
+SAO PAULO, May 4 (Reuters) - Brazilian steelmaker Companhia Siderurgica Nacional (CSN) CSNA3.SA posted first-quarter net income of 1.36 billion reais ($277.3 million) on Wednesday, down 76% from the same period the previous year.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))